dhanuja15/bizcard/README.md

 BizCard: Extracting Business Card Data with OCR

 Overview
 BizCard is a Python-based project aimed at extracting information from business cards using Optical Character Recognition (OCR) technology.
-The extracted data is then organized and stored in a PostgreSQL database, allowing users to manage and retrieve information from various business cards.
+The extracted data is then organized and stored in a SQL database, allowing users to manage and retrieve information from various business cards.

 Technologies Used
 Python: Programming language used for development.